DiceNameIsMy/vut-itu/docs/Navrh.md

 ---
 ### Research of existing solutions (Průzkum existujících řešení)

-**TripAdvisor (Albert)**
-Helps travelers find, review, and plan visits to attractions, restaurants, and events worldwide.
-It provides user-generated reviews, ratings, and booking options to assist with informed travel decisions.

-Strengths:
-- Large information database on attractions, restaurants, and hotels with reviews and ratings from users.
-- Booking options directly through the app, simplifying travel planning.
-- Integration with maps and navigation services.
-Weaknesses:
-- Limited trip planning flexibility, especially regarding detailed scheduling and route tracking.
-- Complex and unintuitive trip organization interface.
-- Ads and commercial influence on search results.

 **Tripit (Albert)**
 TripIt is a travel management application designed to streamline the organization of travel plans by consolidating all trip details in one place.
 It automatically creates a detailed timeline from booking confirmations for flights, hotels, car rentals, and other services by forwarding confirmation emails to a dedicated address.